Papachuil/James-Pandas/README.md

 # James-Pandas
-Data manipulation with Python in Pandas/Numpy libraries
+Data Science projects with Python in Jupyter/Pandas libraries